MicrosoftDocs/msix-docs/msix-src/msix-core/deploy-with-msix-core.md

 ### Install
 Using command prompt or PowerShell, navigate to the directory that contains the executables and run the following command to install notepadplus.msix.
 The -quietUX parameter can also be added at the end of the command so that users don't see the installer UI.
 For example:
 ```
-msixmgr.exe -AddPackage C:\SomeDirectory\notepadplus.msix
+msixmgr.exe -AddPackage C:\SomeDirectory\notepadplus.msix -quietUX
 ```
 ### Querying for a specific MSIX Package
 Searching for a specific package is possible by packageFullName, packageFamilyName and/or using wildcards as well.
-Supported wildcards are *(match any character) and ?(match single character). -
+Supported wildcards are *(match any character) and ?(match single character).
 ```
-msixmgr.exe -FindPackage notepadplus_0.0.0.1_???__8wekyb3d8bbwe -quiet
+msixmgr.exe -FindPackage notepadplus_0.0.0.1_???__8wekyb3d8bbwe
 msixmgr.exe -FindPackage *padplus_0.0.*
 msixmgr.exe -FindPackage *epadplus_8wekyb3d8bbw?
 ```
 ### Uninstall
-The -quietUX parameter can also be used here.
+To uninstall use the following command:
 ```
-msixmgr.exe -RemovePackage notepadplus_0.0.0.1_x64__8wekyb3d8bbwe
+msixmgr.exe -RemovePackage notepadplus_0.0.0.1_x64__8wekyb3d8bbwe -quietUX
 ```
 > [!NOTE]
 > The commands above uses **notepadplus.msix** is one of our [sample packages](https://github.com/microsoft/msix-packaging/tree/master/MsixCore/Tests).